-Kevin Rempel is a 2013 World Champion and 2014 Sochi Paralympic bronze medalist in sledge hockey who has an incredible story of overcoming a tremendous amount of adversity.
+Kevin Rempel is a 2013 World Champion and 2014 Sochi Paralympic bronze medalist in sledge hockey with an incredible story of overcoming a tremendous amount of adversity.

-Paralyzed after a motocross crash in 2006, Kevin had to face unsurmountable odds while learning to walk again at the age of 23.
-Adding to this, Kevin had to deal with his father, Gerry, who also was living in a wheelchair.
-While deer hunting, Gerry fell from a tree leaving him a complete paraplegic one year from retirement.
+Adding to this, Kevin had to deal with his father, Gerry, who fell from a tree while deer hunting, leaving him a complete paraplegic only one year from retirement.

 Unfortunately, Gerry couldn’t deal with living with his circumstances and took his own life in July 2007.